-The 1:1 ratio of a network TAP means that each network port has a corresponding monitoring port.
+The 1:1 ratio of a TAP means that each network port has a corresponding monitoring port.
 Often, the network ports will be labeled A and B, with their corresponding monitor ports also labeled A and B. In this system, segments of network traffic are copied and sent to a monitoring tool.
 This can be a single passive monitoring tool, or a network packet broker (NPB), which then sends the copied traffic on to several network monitoring tools, such as to the traffic analyzers, performance analyzers, traffic/packet capture systems, intrusion detection systems (IDS), or a network analyzer like Wireshark.

-To reduce the risk of having even the slightest impact on the network, some copper TAPs, such as Profitap's copper series, feature a “No Break” functionality, which has the capability to drastically reduce the fail-over time in the event of a power failure.
+To reduce the risk of having even the slightest impact on the network, some copper TAPs, such as Profitap copper TAPs, feature a “No Break” functionality, which has the capability to drastically reduce the fail-over time in the event of a power failure.
 It instantly resumes the link once power is restored.
 This is in contrast to SPAN ports, which as we've seen before, can affect the flow of network traffic negatively, even during normal operations.

 By contrast, aggregation TAPs connect MANY network ports to ONE monitoring port (M:1).
 This means that network traffic from multiple segments can be sent to a single network traffic analyzer.
 This is especially useful when that single monitoring tool has a limited number of ports.
 This type of ratio, however does have a potential downside, as packets may be dropped if the traffic exceeds the output bandwidth.